hao-fang/ee596_spr2018_lab2/README.md

 	stop
 	```
 * Study the `Unhandled` handler in `lambdaFunc/index.js`.
+	* You can read [this document](https://developer.amazon.com/docs/custom-skills/handle-requests-sent-by-alexa.html) from Amazon.

 ## Task 2: Create an Interaction Model to obtain the recognized user utterances